Format: Online, on-demand streaming.

 $49 per person.

-If after receiving this training you decide to purchase a license to the Segment Guides™ database so that you can begin incorporating these insights and field-tested approaches into your own sales process, 100% of your workshop fee will be credited toward that purchase.
+If after receiving this training you decide to purchase a license to the Segment Guides™ database so that you can begin incorporating these insights and field-tested approaches into your own sales process, 100% of your webinar fee will be credited toward that purchase.